20+ Top Rated Tourist Attractions in West Bengal: A Local’s Guide

 Gadiara, the Obscure village on the confluence of major rivers

 Gadiara is a small village some 100 km away from Kolkata.
 I visited Gadiara with my school teachers as a part of an excursion.
 Gadiara is where rupnarayan river meets with Hoogly river.
 The confluence is highlighted by an olden lighthouse and a typical rural set up, mostly safeguarded from the urban vanity.
 Book a stay with the Gadiara tourist lodge if you are planning to stay for a night.
 You can also make a day trip and head back home in the last bus to the city.
 Gadiara stages some of the most beautiful sunsets!
+Gadiara is one of the most serene places to visit in West Bengal with tranquil nature!

 Standing by the banks of river Ichamati, Taki is a border town between India and Bangladesh.
 This could have been a serene peaceful rural bengal settlement but the fuming politics of present day subcontinent is progressingly making an impact in Taki.